-Researchers at the Levy Economics Institute of Bard College asked that question, and their answer might surprise you.
-Forgiving all this debt, they say, would boost the Gross National Product by $86 billion to $108 billion a year over a ten-year period.
-Released from their student loans, millions of people would see an immediate increase in their disposable income, permitting them to buy homes, save for retirement, purchase consumer goods, and start families.
+Some policy experts argue that writing off all student debt--about $1.7 trillion--would be good for the American economy.
+In a 2018 report, researchers at the Levy Economics Institute of Bard College wrote that wholesale student-loan forgiveness would boost the Gross National Product by $86 billion to $108 billion a year over ten years.
+Released from their student loans, millions of Americans would see an immediate increase in their disposable income, permitting them to buy homes, save for retirement, purchase consumer goods, and start families.